PhD in Counseling

 Choosing a PhD in Counseling Degree Program

 PhD degrees are available in the five major categories of counseling that are generally recognized from state to state: mental health counseling (also known as professional counseling or clinical counseling), marriage and family therapy, school counseling, substance abuse counseling, and rehabilitation counseling.
-Some doctoral degrees offer additional specialization opportunities within these major areas that include specific coursework and research opportunities.
+Some doctoral degrees offer specialization opportunities within these major areas including specific coursework and research opportunities.
 Applicants are typically required to have a master’s degree in the practice area of the PhD; the program may also require students to be licensed or eligible for licensure as some PhD programs do not meet state licensing requirements.

-Licensure and Careers with a PhD in Counseling
+Licensure With a PhD in Counseling

-- Licensed Clinical Supervisor (LCS)
+• Licensed Clinical Supervisor (LCS)

-- Licensed Drug and Alcohol Counselor (LDAC)
+• Licensed Drug and Alcohol Counselor (LDAC)

-- Licensed Marriage and Family Therapist (LMFT)
+• Licensed Marriage and Family Therapist (LMFT)

-- Licensed Professional Clinical Counselor (LPCC)
+• Licensed Professional Clinical Counselor (LPCC)

-- Licensed Professional Counselor (LPC)
+• Licensed Professional Counselor (LPC)

-- Licensed Rehabilitation Counselor (LRC)
+• Licensed Rehabilitation Counselor (LRC)

-- Licensed Substance Abuse Counselor (LSAC)
+• Licensed Substance Abuse Counselor (LSAC)

 To find out more about counseling licensure, review our guide to counseling licensure by state or contact your state counseling licensing body.